Get my #1 Sensitive Soul's Power Pack. It's Free!

 Ten years ago, I created Campus Calm® to help young women lead happier, healthier lives.
 After years serving the campus community and the opportunity to leave a legacy to them through my gold-medal winning book Campus Calm University, countless articles and blog posts, interns I had the honor to mentor, my Campus Lead Her Success Kit, keynote presentations and workshops at college women’s leadership conferences across the United States and my TEDx Talk, my heart is calling me to grow!

-Because sensitive women rock, we roll and we lead!
+Because sensitive souls rock, we roll and we lead!

 Disclaimer: I may receive affiliate compensation from the resources and websites mentioned on this website.